colurw/chess_NN/readme.md

 ### m2_[filename].py
 Does the same things as the above files, but only considers a subset of the Lichess database - the 'Mate In Two' puzzles.
-Chess_NN is surprisingly good at solving these, considering it has to predict a sequence of three moves correctly - an amount of moves that prevents any reasonably-implementable error/illegal move checking routines.
+Chess_NN is surprisingly good* at solving these, considering it has to predict a sequence of three moves correctly - an amount of moves that prevents any reasonably-implementable error/illegal move checking routines.
 This performance is likely achieved by the smaller (and less varied) dataset being able to be more comprehensively modelled, by a neural network limited to local hardware resources.

+*All 64 squares correctly predicted on 58% of test_set boards.

 Mate-In-Two Puzzle -> Stockfish Calculated Solution -> Chess_NN Predicted Solution:
 ![image](https://github.com/colurw/chess_NN/assets/66322644/f6764edb-64e5-41ab-8759-973677898d24)